 Last Updated on

-What is an overbite?
+What is overbite treatment?
 This type of orthodontic issue is one of the most common in the world.
 Many people struggle with an overbite.
 This misalignment can be aesthetically unattractive, even changing the appearance of one’s facial bone structure.
 In addition, an overbite can cause a great deal of serious dental issues if left untreated.
-Regardless of your age, there are several ways that overbites can be treated by an experienced orthodontist.
+Regardless of your age, there are several treatment options that overbites can be treated by an experienced orthodontist.
+In this post, we’ll fill you in on overbite treatment methods.
+Let’s get cracking.

 What Is an Overbite?

 Also called a malocclusion, an overbite is diagnosed when upper teeth extend further than lower teeth by more than 30%.
-Many people mistake this for simple crooked teeth when in fact the jaw is not lining up correctly.
+Many people mistake this for simple crooked teeth when in fact the lower jaw and upper jaw are not lining up correctly.
 In many cases, this condition is hereditary.

 There are several different kinds of overbite.
 In a dental overbite, the jaw is aligned correctly but the teeth stick out.
 In a skeletal overbite, the jaw is actually misaligned.
 There are also vertical and horizontal overbites, in which the teeth overlap in different ways.
-Most people with a noticeable overbite have a combination of these issues.
+Most people with noticeable or severe overbite have a combination of these issues.
 All can be treated effectively with high-quality orthodontic care.
+Severe overbite is one or all of these.

 If you have an overbite, you are not alone.
 An overbite is one of the most common dental and orthodontic issues.
 Many dentists estimate that up to 70% of children have this issue.
 While it is seen as cute in children, it can cause low self-esteem, a less attractive smile, and even serious dental issues if it is not treated.
 Some children are even bullied due to misaligned teeth, causing serious issues with social development and education.